clintconklin/angular-wp-workflow/README.md

+# committee-wp-workflow

-Basic weback worflow proof of concept for committee apps.
+Basic weback workflow proof of concept for committee apps.